 After Moroccan independence in 1956, the Black Guard were renamed officially as The Royal Guard.
 No longer slaves, this elite group is now picked from the finest of Morocco’s soldiers.
 Descendants of the original Black Guard continue to serve at the king’s court to this day.
-Amazingly, the Black Guard is the world’s oldest active military body in the world!
+Amazingly, the Black Guard is one of the world’s oldest active military units in the world!

 Around Morocco, stories of the tyranny and horror of the reign of Moulay Ismail are tempered with heavy doses of national pride to have had such a powerful, feared ruler.
 Some of Moulay Ismail’s exploits are dismissed as legend while others continue to be told as fact, adding to the lore of one of Morocco’s indisputably mythic characters.